 Jay Carney, Washington Bureau Chief, Time Magazine

-Chris Lehane, Democratic consultant and strategist (@chrislehane)
+Chris Lehane, Democratic strategist (@chrislehane)

 Tom Schaller, Professor of Political Science, University of Maryland